 By performing a deep-digging within the customers’ transactional history and habits, Machine Learning in finance can deliver a better prediction and more accurate view of the customer.

-Also, the technology can be used to boost the underwriting process that is a basic mechanism behind most of the insurance operations.
-The application can be seen in the Manulife, a Canadian financial service group, that is the first player in the country to use AI in the underwriting service.
+Also, the technology can be used to boost the underwriting process that is a basic mechanism behind most insurance operations.
+The application can be seen in Manulife, a Canadian financial service group, that is the first player in the country to use AI in the underwriting service.

 Handling the insurance claim is a lengthy and often frustrating process.
 The user has to provide detailed information on the claim, the insured property (or anything else).
 Employing a chatbot reduces the need to fill the form and enables the customer to provide information in a natural, conversational way.

 An example comes from Lemonade, a New York-based startup that claims to bring a disruption in a traditional way claims are handled in the insurance business by leveraging the power of AI.
 The company already have risen $180 million since its founding in 2015.